 Summer Architecture + Design

-The College of Architecture and Design offers residential summer programs in a state-of-the-art university setting for exceptional high school students interested in architecture, digital design, industrial design, and interior design.
+The College of Architecture and Design offers residential summer programs in a state-of-the-art university setting for exceptional high school students interested in architecture, interior design, and industrial design.
 The programs offer a week of design exploration on a variety of scales organized around an introduction to each discipline.
 The College has offered summer programs for over a decade and draws future designers from across the United States and Europe.
-Alumni of the program have gone on to study design and architecture at prestigious universities with many now employed in top design firms.
-Eligible students must be 15 years old or entering into their freshman year of high school by the Fall of the year they plan to attend the program. (eg. If your child is 14 and entering their freshman year of high school, he/she is eligible.)
+Alumni of the program have gone on to study design and architecture at prestigious universities with many now employed in top design firms.*

 - Students sample college life by staying on campus in a co-ed dormitory, where they are accompanied by male and female chaperones made up of NJIT faculty and students.